wwarthen/RomWBW/Source/Doc/Catalog.md

 any combination.
 Output files may also be generated containing cross-reference information on each symbol used.

-* Z80ASMP (Z80ASM Plus)
+* Z80ASMP (Z80ASM Plus).
+Referred to as the "Virtual Memory" version which uses disk for working storage, thus not constrained by RAM.

 * SLR180 is a powerful relocating macro assembler for Z80 compatible CP/M systems.
 It takes assembly language source statements from a disk file, converts them into their binary equivalent, and stores the output in either a core-image, Intel hex format, or relocatable object file.
-The mnemonics recognized are those of Zilog/Hitachi.
+The mnemonics recognized are those of Zilog (Z180)/Hitachi.
 The optional listing output may be sent to a disk file, the console and/or the printer, in any combination.
 Output files may also be generated containing cross-reference information on each symbol used.

-* SLRMAC Intel 8080 mnemonics
+* SLRMAC relocating macro assembler for Intel 8080 mnemonics

 * SLRNK is a powerful linking loader for Z80-based CP/M systems.
 It takes relocatable binary information in either Microsoft or